Jewish views on suicide

 Jewish views on suicide are mixed.
-In Orthodox Judaism, suicide is forbidden by Jewish law, and viewed as a sin.
+In Orthodox Judaism, suicide is forbidden by Halakha, and viewed as a sin.
 Non-Orthodox forms of Judaism may instead recognize the act as more akin to a death by a disease or disorder (except in cases of purposeful assisted suicide).
 Rabbinical scholars command compassion both for the deceased and the survivors.

 Terminology

 מאבד עצמו לדעת is a Halakhic term for a person who seeks to commit suicide.
 Such an act is considered a severe prohibition.

 Assisted suicide

 Assisting in suicide and requesting such assistance (thereby creating an accomplice to a sinful act) is also forbidden, a minimal violation of Leviticus 19:14, "Do not put a stumbling block before the blind", for the rabbis interpreted that verse to prohibit any type of stumbling block: theological (e. g., persuading people to believe in false doctrine), economic (e. g., giving bad financial advice), or in this case moral stumbling blocks, as well as physical ones.